Correa, Altuve, Astros batter Blue Jays 19-1 for 60th win

+Carlos Correa, Jose Altuve and the Houston Astros put on quite an All-Star performance.

-Carlos Correa homered twice and drove in a career-high five runs as the Houston Astros romped into the All-Star break, battering the Toronto Blue Jays 19-1 Sunday.
+Correa homered twice and drove in a career-high five runs, Altuve got three more hits and the Astros romped into the break, battering the Toronto Blue Jays 19-1 Sunday.

 The runaway leaders in the AL West became just the fifth team in the last 40 years to reach 60 wins before the All-Star Game, according to the Elias Sports Bureau.
 They joined the 1998 Yankees, 2001 Mariners, 2003 Braves and this year's Los Angeles Dodgers, who got there Saturday.

-At 60-29, Houston heads into the break with a whopping lead in a division where no one else is over .500.
+At 60-29, Houston heads into the break with a 16 1/2-game lead over Texas and the Angels.

+"I feel like we have a really good team," Correa said.
+"From 1 through 9 . we can do damage, so today we showed what we're capable of."

+The Astros posted the most-lopsided win in team history.
+Even in the midst of a 14-5 run the last three weeks, manager A.J.
+Hinch said he felt the break comes at a good time for his club.

 A day after his career-high 15-game hitting streak ended, Correa had four hits.
 The All-Star shortstop hit the 20-home run mark with his second of the day for his fifth career multihomer game and second this season.

-Fellow All-Star Jose Altuve, Yuli Gurriel and Evan Gattis also homered for Houston.
+Altuve, a fellow All-Star, and Yuli Gurriel and Evan Gattis also homered for Houston.
 Altuve had three hits for the fifth consecutive game — he became the ninth major leaguer to do so in more than a century, and the first since George Brett's record-tying six-game streak for Kansas City in 1976.

-Gattis drove in four runs with two hits in Houston's most-lopsided win of the season.
+Gattis drove in four runs with two hits as Houston scored at least 19 runs for the fourth time in club history.

+"Being on those teams makes it a lot more special ... and it's all paying off now," he said.

-Ezequiel Carrera homered with two outs in the Toronto ninth.
+Ezequiel Carrera homered with two outs in the Toronto ninth to establish a new career high with seven.
 The drive denied Houston the chance to top the largest shutout win in team history, 15-0 at Montreal on April 26, 1998.

-The Astros hit three home runs in the second against J.A.
-Happ (3-6), the third time this season they've had at least three in an inning.

-Gurriel got the Astros rolling with his 11th, followed by back-to-back home runs from Altuve and Correa after third baseman Josh Donaldson's error extended the inning.

 MOM KNOWS BEST